aheimsbakk/container-https-proxy/README.md

-# What is ssl-proxy
+# What is https-proxy

-ssl-proxy terminates a HTTPS connection for a linked dockers unencrypted web service.
-If you bind both ssl-proxy ports, 80 and 443 to the host, port 80 will redirect all requests to port 443.
+https-proxy terminates a HTTPS connection for a linked dockers unencrypted web service.
+If you bind both https-proxy ports, 80 and 443 to the host, port 80 will redirect all requests to port 443.

 This docker is configured to get **A+** on [sslabs.com](https://www.ssllabs.com/ssltest/).

+**aheimsbakk/https-proxy** is continuance of deprecated *[aheimsbakk/ssl-proxy](https://hub.docker.com/r/aheimsbakk/ssl-proxy/)*

 ## Tags